Last updated on December 8th, 2018

 If you’re new here, you probably don’t know that we both work full-time.
-Pepe is a software developer, and I’m a Digital Marketing Manager (though I work as a Commercial Specialist now, it’s a whole different story – not exciting at all).
+Pepe is a software developer, and I’m a Digital Marketing Manager (though I work as a Commercial Specialist now).
 Nonetheless, we manage to travel at least once a month (mostly twice) and our travels are only limited by the number of vacation days and our salaries.
 If you want to know how to travel more with same holiday entitlement as everyone else – I have a post for you.
 Hope it helps!).

 Moldova was also supposed to be the 65th country I visited, and after Moldova, there were only two countries in Europe left that I have yet to visit: Andorra and Kosovo (Dec 2018 Update – Andorra ticked).
-Also, I knew that weather in Moldova in May would be very nice, so I was waiting for sunshine and short dresses.
+Also, I knew that

 You can stay in this fabulous 5* hotel for less than £100 per night – Radisson Blu Leogrand Hotel.

-As I already mentioned, getting to Chisinau or Kishinev, the capital of Moldova is not as easy as it seems.
-Moldova is located between Romania and Ukraine, two relatively big countries, so it’s easy to get there from there.
+As I already mentioned, getting from London to Chisinau is not as easy as it seems.
+Moldova is located between Romania and Ukraine, two relatively big countries, so it’s easy to travel to Moldova from either of those.
 Also, a massive chunk of the population of Moldova works in Russia, so there are regular cheap flights to and from Russia.
-But what about the UK?
-Yes, there are flights, but they are far from being super cheap.
+But what about the UK to Moldova?
+Yes, there are flights from London to Chisina, but they are far from being super cheap.
 Ours were £150 return, and it was probably the highest high price I’ve ever paid for a low-cost airline (it was Wizz Air).

 Weather in Chisinau or Kishinev (how it’s called in Russian) is incredible from April to October, so it’s a perfect time to visit Moldova.
 We were visiting during the May bank holiday (later one, at the end of May), so Chisinau weather didn’t disappoint us – it was around 26-28 degrees and very sunny.
-Chisinau is a very green city, so we didn’t feel suffocated.
+Chisinau is a very green city with lots of parks, so we didn’t feel suffocated like in London sometimes.

-We were astonished by how cheap Chisinau was.
+We were astonished by how cheap Chisinau and Moldova were.
 Seriously.
-We went to some of the best restaurants, coffee places, used public transport and taxis to and from the airport, tried craft beer, went on a day trip to a surreal communist country called Transnistria (blog post coming soon) and spent £70 (for two people).
+We went to some of the best restaurants, coffee places, used public transport and taxis to and from the airport, tried craft beer, went on a day trip to a surreal communist country called Transnistria (blog post coming soon) and spent around £80 (for two people) in 2 days.
 So as you can see, prices in Moldova are extremely low.

 Where to eat in Chisinau?
-Best restaurants in Kishinev
+Best restaurants in Chisinau

 What is food like in Moldova?
 Well, it’s a mix of Russian food (you can read about popular Russian dishes here) and Romanian food.

 If you’re wondering, which language to use in Moldova, you can use either Russian or Romanian if you know any of those languages.
 English is spoken (sometimes), so you won’t be lost, but don’t expect all the people to speak English.
 The official language in Moldova is Moldovan (Romanian), but Russian is also widely spoken (every single person I met spoke Russian perfectly).

 Moldova… didn’t want to let me in?

 What I didn’t like in Moldova was … the passport control.
 I’m a Russian citizen living and working in London; however, nowhere in the world, I had so many questions when entering the country as in Moldova.
 I was asked to show my hotel bookings, return flights, was asked 1000 question including the ones about my occupation and itinerary.
-I still quite don’t understand whether the lady (the border officer) thought that it’s suspicious for me to visit Moldova (because there is not much to do) or she genuinely thought that I want to be an illegal immigrant?).
-Given that 1/3 of Moldova works in Russia, I don’t think it’s a case.
+I still quite don’t understand whether the lady (the border officer) thought that it’s suspicious for me to visit Moldova.
 I guess I will never find out.
 But the aftertaste remained, and I’m quite unhappy about it.
 Pepe, who holds a Spanish passport, wasn’t asked a word when he was standing next to me, but maybe that’s because the border officers didn’t speak English.

 5 best things to do in Chisinau

 Finally, let’s see what you can do in Chisinau.
 What are the best things to do in Chisinau?
-My best bet was walking around the city and enjoying it, taking the photos of the best spots, however, if you prefer to have a more …defined itinerary (I don’t blame you :D), here are the visit-worthy spots in the capital of Moldova:
+My best bet was walking around the city and enjoying it, taking the photos of the best spots, however, if you prefer to have a more …defined itinerary (I don’t blame you :D), here are the best things to do in Moldova during a weekend:

-Liked this post about the weekend in Chisinau, the capital of Moldova?
-Share it on Social Media!
+Liked this post about the best things to do in Chisinau, the capital of Moldova?
+I hope it inspired you to visit Moldova.